 Fifteen stamps were placed on sale on January 1, 1893, in New York City and Boston.
 Most other post offices across the country were closed that day, so they began their sales on January 2.
 In March, an 8¢ stamp was issued to meet a new registration fee.

-At the time they were issued, the Columbian stamps were controversial.
+Unlike any other stamps before them, the Columbians created a worldwide phenomenon.
+As popular as they were, the Columbian stamps were also controversial.
 Collectors eagerly awaited the series, forming long lines to purchase the stamps.
-Yet many were frustrated by the price of owning the complete series, which equaled more than $2,030 in today’s unskilled labor wages.
+Yet many were frustrated by the price of owning the complete series.
+The total value of the stamps was $16.34, which is comparable to paying about $500 in today’s wages.
+Adding to the high cost is the fact that the nation was experiencing a depression at this time.
+As a result, few could afford the higher value stamps – the series included the first US postage stamps with face values over 90¢.
 Some postal clerks refused to sell Columbian stamps because demand far exceeded supply.

-As a consequence, used Columbian stamps were selling for almost full face value in 1893 – even as mint stamps were officially on sale.
+As a consequence, used Columbian stamps were selling for close to face value in 1893 – even as mint stamps were officially on sale.
 The craze for Columbian stamps was even more pronounced in Europe, where collectors hounded American tourists and begged for stamps from their mail.
 A corner of Hamburg’s stock exchange was devoted to trafficking Columbian stamps.
-On August 11, 1893, the New York Times reported these transactions were conducted “as carefully as they handled the highest gilt-edged securities.”
+On August 11, 1893, The New York Times reported these transactions were conducted “as carefully as they handled the highest gilt-edged securities.”

 The Columbians were on sale at post offices until April 1894.
 These stamps would be the final issue printed by a private firm before the Bureau of Engraving and Printing took over stamp production for decades.